telemark/minelev-pifu-tools/README.md

 ```

 ## Scripts
-These are the individual scripts used in the run all
+These are the individual scripts used to manipulate and structure the data from the pifu.xml

+It is important to run them in the listed order.

 ### convert
 Converts pifu-xml file to a json file